 List was wanted in connection with the shooting deaths of four people and the wounding of one.
 Although the body appeared to have a broken neck it was found that Norman Alfred List committed suicide by cutting his wrists.
 It was also found that he had not been in the Pakenham area long and it was probable that he had camped out closer to the city first.
 List had a number of cousins living in Pakenham but he had not made contact with any of them and they were exonerated of any involvement with List.

 Nine days earlier, on a beautiful summer’s day at the Melbourne Botanical Gardens, families were taking advantage of the weather and were enjoying the sunshine by having picnics, resting on the lawn or just strolling about the gardens.
 At 4:30 pm, the lone gunman using a .44 repeating rifle opened fire, shooting five people, killing three and injuring two.
 The gunman had entered the gardens carrying a brown paper parcel with a rifle inside.
 Hiding behind bushes and moving between garden beds he pulled out the gun and began shooting.
 He was unknown to the victims, his aim was incredibly accurate and the entire massacre was over within 5 minutes.
-Most of the victims were unaware of the killer and no alarm was raised until it was all over.
-He threw the rifle into the bushes, jumped a fence and disappeared.
-This was one of Australia’s first mass murders and the country was in shock.
+Most of the victims were unaware of the killer and no alarm was raised until the shooting had finished.
+List threw the rifle into the bushes, jumped a fence and disappeared.

 The five minute killing spree left Fredrick William Mcllwaine, Mrs. Eugene Strohhaker and Mrs. Miriam Podbury dead.
 Mr. John Moxham and Mrs. Marie Parry were injured.
 Mr. Moxhan later died of his wounds.
 In a unique twist to this story a Melbourne detective “borrowed” the gun from the evidence locker and discovered that the rifle was defective.
 The toll could have been much greater if the rifle had continued to work.